The Chi-Lites: Forming and early career

 Noting that the name Hi-lites was already in use and wanting to honor their home town they changed their name to Marshall & the Chi-Lites in 1964.
-Under their new name they recorded four songs entitled, "Pretty Girl" written by Record, who also was on lead, "Love Bandit" written by Jones with Thompson on lead, "Price of Love" and "Baby It's Time".
-Clarence Johnson left he group later that year, and their name was subsequently shortened to the Chi-Lites.
+Under their new name they recorded four songs: "Pretty Girl" written by Record, who also was on lead, "Love Bandit" written by Jones with Thompson on lead, "Price of Love" and "Baby It's Time".
+Clarence Johnson left the group later that year, and their name was subsequently shortened to the Chi-Lites.
 Eugene Record was the musical group's sole songwriter and lead singer.
 Record never collaborated with members outside his singing group.
 In 1968, the group meet with record producer Carl Davis and signed a contract with Brunswick Records out of Chicago.
 The Chi-Lites with members Record, Thompson, Lester and Jones recorded their first charting song, "Give It Away" written by Davis and Record.
 The single became a top ten Billboard R&B hit spending nine weeks on the chart and peaking at No. 10 on March 15, 1969.

 1971–1979

-Their major hits came in 1971 and 1972, "Have You Seen Her" and "Oh Girl", the latter becoming a #1 single on the Billboard Hot 100 on May 27, 1972.
+Their major hits came in 1971 and 1972, "Have You Seen Her" and "Oh Girl", the latter becoming a number one single on the Billboard Hot 100 on May 27, 1972.
 Each sold over one million copies and was awarded a gold disc by the RIAA.
 Other transatlantic chart hits followed, although their output became more fragmented as the group's personnel came and went.
-Bass singer Jones left in 1973, and was replaced in quick succession by Stanley Anderson, Willie Kinsey, and then Doc Roberson.
+Bass-singer Jones left in 1973, and was replaced in quick succession by Stanley Anderson, Willie Kinsey, and then Doc Roberson.
 Shortly thereafter, Eugene Record left, and David Scott and Danny Johnson entered.
 More personnel changes ensued, when Johnson was replaced by Vandy Hampton in 1977.
 The Chi-lites cut some tracks for the Inphasion label in 1979, which appeared on an obscure album for the Excello label.